prasannamayil/lingua/README.md

  <img src="lingua_overview.svg" width="100%"/>
 </p>

+## Notes on the fork

+In addition to the original code, we have made the following changes:
+- We add cross entropy loss on test sets computation to the eval script.
+In config set `harness.compute_loss` to `true`.
+- We add the option to download several datasets from huggingface.
+Check `download_prepare_hf_data.py` for the list of supported datasets.
+- We add new tokenizers.
+Check `download_tokenizer.py` for the list of supported tokenizers.
+- We add several configs for training models of different sizes, optimization hyperparameters, tokenizers, etc. Check `apps/main/configs` or `apps/mamba/configs` for the list of supported configs.
+- (Untested/in progress) we add the option to train gpt2 by editing the llama modules.
+Please find configs in `apps/main/configs_gpt`.

 ## Quick start

 The following commands launch a SLURM job that creates an environment for Meta Lingua.